-My published research focuses on agenda-setting, organized interests, lobbying, and public policy decision-making.
+My published research focuses on organized interests, lobbying, agenda-setting, and public policy decision-making.
 My ongoing work broadly examines the policy process and the political actors that attempt to garner favorable policy outcomes, with recent substantive applications to the politics of public health.

 LaPira, Timothy M. and Herschel F. Thomas.
 2017.
 Revolving Door Lobbying: Public Service, Private Influence, and the Unequal Representation of Interests.
 University Press of Kansas.